secmon-as-code/alertchain/README.md

 }
 ```

-The action policy invokes `my_create_github_issue` action defined in the configuration file if alert source is `aws`.
+The action policy triggers the `my_create_github_issue` action defined in the configuration file if the alert source is from `aws`.

-After preparing the files, AlertChain can start with following command.
+After preparing these files, you can start AlertChain using the following command:

 ```bash
 $ alertchain -c config.json serve
 ```

-And, let's create alert by AWS GuardDuty event data (guardduty.json).
+Now, let's create an alert using AWS GuardDuty event data (guardduty.json):

 **guardduty.json**
 ```json